michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. For God is my King of old, working salvation in the midst of the earth.

-13. Thou didst divide the sea by thy strength: thou brakest the heads of the dragons in the waters.divide: Heb. breakdragons: or, whales
+13. Thou didst divide the sea by thy strength: thou brakest the heads of the dragons in the waters.

 14. Thou brakest the heads of leviathan in pieces, and gavest him to be meat to the people inhabiting the wilderness.

-15. Thou didst cleave the fountain and the flood: thou driedst up mighty rivers.mighty…: Heb. rivers of strength
+15. Thou didst cleave the fountain and the flood: thou driedst up mighty rivers.

 16. The day is thine, the night also is thine: thou hast prepared the light and the sun.

-17. Thou hast set all the borders of the earth: thou hast made summer and winter.made: Heb. made them
+17. Thou hast set all the borders of the earth: thou hast made summer and winter.

 18. Remember this, that the enemy hath reproached, O Lord, and that the foolish people have blasphemed thy name.